duesnate/nn-inference-fpga/project_report.rst

 TODO:
-- Design conv v2 with parallel additions and see how it affects time efficiency.
+- Design conv-folding with parallel additions and see how it affects time efficiency.
-- Design conv v2 and apply multi-cycle paths.
+- Design mac-folding w/o conv-folding and analyze results.